 You can tilt the odds in your favor by choosing sites with features that ease permitting and reduce construction risk.
 Look for:

-- Clear, private title and a clean registry record, or fully regularized ejido status.
+- Clear, private title and a clean registry record.

 - Gentle topography or a buildable bench set back from arroyos and drainage lines.

-- Short, constructible road access to a paved highway.
+- Short, constructible road access to a main roadway.

-- A realistic water path, whether permitted well potential, reliable trucking logistics, or feasible small‑scale desalination.
+- A realistic water path, whether connection to the existing community well, reliable trucking logistics, rainwater capture.

 - Strong solar exposure with minimal shading and space for PV arrays and cisterns.

-- Room to site advanced wastewater systems with proper buffers and reuse options.
+- Room to site advanced wastewater systems with reuse options.

 Avoid ridge‑top parcels directly above the reef if they carry high erosion or visual impacts.
 Plan for contingency, since remote construction often runs 15 to 40 percent over standard estimates due to logistics and mitigation.